microsoft/sca-fuzzer/docs/devel/overview.md

 ### 5. Hardware Execution

-The executor takes a program, executes it on the target CPU with each of the inputs, and collects the [hardware traces](../contracts.md#microarchitectural-leakage-and-hardware-traces) for each execution.
+The executor takes a program, executes it on the target CPU with each of the inputs, and collects hardware traces for each execution.
 The traces are typically (though not strictly necessarily) collected via a side-channel attack, such as Prime+Probe, in which case a trace is a set of cache lines evicted by the program.
 In addition to collecting traces, the executor also ensures a low-noise and reproducible execution environment, for example, by disabling interrupts and flushing caches before starting a measurement.

 **Details**: The executor is implemented by the `executor.py` module.
 The main interface to the executor is the `Executor` class, with its `load_test_case` and `trace_test_case` methods being the main entry points.